catalyst-cloud/catalystcloud-docs/source/tutorials/other/gallagher-command-centre.rst

 restart.
 We need to run these updates, however, as we will run into errors with the Gallagher application if your version of windows is not up to date.

-The good news is that, whilst Windows is updating, we can simultaneously download our Gallagher installation package to the instance.
+The good news is that, whilst Windows is updating, you can simultaneously download your Gallagher installation package to the instance.
 You can do this simply by opening a web browser in your instance and navigate to the Gallagher Security website, log in into your account and downloading the packages.
 Alternatively, you can upload the installation